deckerr95/decky-plugin-manager/README.md

   3. **Permission issues**: Check if plugin directories are accessible
 * **Permission errors when moving plugins**
   * Plugin directories owned by root: sudo password will be prompted
-  * Ensure you have sudo privileges on your system
+  * If you are on SteamOS, ensure that the `deck` user has a root password set.
   * Check `~/homebrew/plugins` ownership with `ls -la ~/homebrew/`
-* **Changes not taking effect**
+* **Decky complains about the plugin you disabled/uninstalled**
-  * Restart Steam / Decky Loader for changes to apply
+  * Decky needs to reload for the disabled/uninstalled plugins to be fully unloaded.
+Restart Steam / Steam Deck for changes to apply.
-  * Ensure plugin folders are being moved correctly between `~/homebrew/plugins` and `~/homebrew.disabled`

 #### Update Issues
 * **Update check failures**
   * Network connectivity issues
-  * Server `http://192.168.1.161:8000` may be unavailable
+  * GitHub may be down
-  * Check internet connection and try again later

 #### Interface Issues
 * **Whiptail not working or showing basic interface**